Skip to content

 And the whole application can be now started:

-systemctl --user start invidious-pod
+systemctl --user start invidious

 MacOS